Veronikask/Veronikask/README.md

 Product and marketing analytics

-Hypothesis testing and statistical data analysis.
+Hypothesis testing and statistical data analysis

 A/B testing

-Fundamentals of machine learning.
+Fundamentals of machine learning

 <br />